 Lincoln Library offers borrowing privileges and provides access to materials in a variety of formats.
 Lincoln Library cardholders apply for the privilege to borrow materials from the Library.
 All applicants must provide photo identification and proof of residence in the corporate limits of the City of Springfield, or as otherwise indicated, in order to be issued a library card.
 Examples of appropriate documents are available upon request.
-All guests and cardholders must conform to the rules and regulations of Lincoln Library.
+All visitors and cardholders must conform to the rules and regulations of Lincoln Library.
 All cards issued by Lincoln Library remain the property of the library and may be invalidated for the violation of any policy.

-TYPES OF LIBRARY ACCOUNTS
+I. TYPES OF LIBRARY ACCOUNTS

 Resident Account - For individuals aged five and older who currently reside within the corporate limits of the City of Springfield.